shipcloud/shipcloud-for-woocommerce/readme.txt

 = 1.9.0 =
 * Enhanced: Added possibility to create pickup requests (only in WooCommerce 3)
+* Enhanced: Added new services UPS Express 12:00 and Deutsche Post Warenpost
 * Enhanced: Make it possible to define a global key to be used as reference number.
 Introduced shortcodes to make the key customizable
 * Enhanced: Added configuration for displaying the pakadoo id within checkout (billing address)
 * Enhanced: Added configuration for displaying a care of field within checkout (billing & shipping address)